opiproject/opiproject.org/content/members/index.md

 Thank you to our member companies for sponsoring the OPI Project.

-Platinum members of the OPI Project are listed below.
+Premier members of the OPI Project are listed below.

 ![Dell Logo](/images/logos/dell-inc.svg)
 ![F5 Logo](/images/logos/f5-networks-inc.svg)